Latest posts by Jovin Tardif (see all)

 (The crowd applauds as Rebecca Reeds leaves the stage).
 As the host of the show tonight, I ran back to the stage to continue comedy week on What on What’s Good.
 While pointing to the audience.
 I yelled out: “What did you think of Rebecca Reeds everyone?
 Let’s give her another round of applause” (The crowd continues to clap) “Thank you Rebecca.
 Up next on the stage is Melissa Shoshahi.

 Melissa is an award-winning stand-up comedian, actress and writer.
 She also tours over the country and world.
 She is originally from Seattle, Washington and is the first Iranian-American female comedian to be touring all over the nation.
-You may have seen her on WhoHaha’s Top Female Comics of 2018, she has also been featured on Laughs on Fox, All Def Digital and Nickelodeon.
-You may have all seen her in a few indie films.
+You may have seen her on WhoHaha’s Top Female Comics of 2018, Laughs on Fox, All Def Digital and Nickelodeon.
+You may have also seen her in films such as Austin Found (2017), Facebook Intervention (2013) and American Vampire (2009).
 She has accumulated millions of views online with sketches and stand-up clips that have gone viral.
 Are you ready?
 (The crowd cheers) “Let’s hear it for Melissa Shoshahi”

-1. Melissa Shoshahi, when did you know you wanted to get into comedy and how did you pursue it?
+1. When did you know you wanted to get into comedy and how did you pursue it?